 We will be sending out bi-annual updates about our EDI work.
 If you do not currently receive our newsletter, please sign up here to receive all Tara Mandala updates.
 As we continue to do this work at Tara Mandala, we look forward to your involvement, feedback, and commitment.
 We encourage you to contact us on this page if you have questions or suggestions.

 Online meetings using the Zoom platform

-Come be a part of Tara Mandala’s BBIPOC (Black, Brown, and Indigenous People of Color) Meditation Sangha led by Karla Jackson-Brewer, long-time Tara Mandala Authorized Teacher and educator in the field of Women’s and Africana studies.
+Come be a part of Tara Mandala’s BBAIPOC (Black, Brown, Asian and Indigenous People of Color) Meditation Sangha led by Karla Jackson-Brewer, long-time Tara Mandala Authorized Teacher and educator in the field of Women’s and Africana studies.

 Severing Attachment to White Supremacy (SAWS) Sangha